brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 ## The Golden Path
-There are two typically two ways of building these platforms.
+There are typically two ways of building these platforms.
 Either you provide tooling and services only, and let each team pick and choose how they want to integrate.
 This gives the teams a lot of freedom and autonomy, but it comes with a cost.
 The teams suddenly own a lot of glue code to make their pipelines work.